Components of the Hilbert scheme of space curves on low-degree smooth surfaces: Background

 Assuming also \eqref{new4.5} it follows that $W$ is a generically smooth irreducible component of ${\rm H}(d,g)_{sc}$ (\cite[Thm.\,10]{K1}).

-Using the infinitesimal Noether-Lefschetz theorem for $s=4$ (\cite[p.\;253]{GH}), we get that $\alpha$ is surjective provided $s \le 4$, $d > s^2$ and $C$ is smooth and connected, but (for $s=4$ only) not a complete intersection of S with some other surface (i.e., not a c.i. in $S$, or equivalently $2g-2 \ne d(s-4+d/s)$), cf. \cite[Lem.\,13 and Thm.\,1]{K1}.
+Using the infinitesimal Noether-Lefschetz theorem for $s=4$ (\cite[p.\;253]{GH}) as explained in the proof of \cite[Lem.\,13]{K1}, we immediately get that $\alpha$ is surjective provided $S$ is smooth of degree $s \le 4$, $d > s^2$ and $C \subset S$ is smooth and connected, but (for $s=4$ only) not a complete intersection of $S$ with some other surface.
 Hence ${\rm D}(d,g;s)$ is smooth at $(C,S)$ and we get all conclusions above, assuming \eqref{new4.5} for the final one.
-As a consequence we obtain Proposition~\ref{propcomp}.